We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Leave the skins on the apples.
 It makes it easier, quicker, and provides more fiber – just make sure to puree.

-- Is your applesauce too watery?
+- Is yours too watery?
 Leave the lid off and let some of the liquid evaporate while the pot simmers on the stove.

 - 1 pound of apples is equal to 2 large apples, 3 medium, or 5 small apples.

 - Having a dinner party?
-Serve the spiced applesauce in small ramekins for each guest to use with their pork.
+Serve it in small ramekins for each guest to use with their pork.

 This cranberry applesauce would taste great with these other dishes.